Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-vi-intelligent-cursed-and-artifacts.md

 Strong necromancy; CL 16th; Craft Magic Arms and Armor, *bestow curse;* Price 1,600 gp.

+### Bag of Devouring
-**Bag of Devouring:** This bag appears to be an ordinary sack.
+This bag appears to be an ordinary sack.
 Detection for magical properties makes it seem as if it were a *bag of holding*.
 The sack is, however, a lure used by an extradimensional creature---in fact, one of its feeding orifices.